inmindos/thinking-flaws/Hofstadter's law.md

     "cbias-math-simplification"
   ]
 source: "https://en.m.wikipedia.org/wiki/Hofstadter%27s_law"
+excerpt: "It describes the widely experienced difficulty of accurately estimating the time it will take to complete tasks of substantial complexity."
 ---

 It always takes longer than you expect, even when you take into account Hofstadter's Law.
 It describes the widely experienced difficulty of accurately estimating the time it will take to complete tasks of substantial complexity.